Ducky-007/CyberSecurity/README.md

                                map with each states' average ticket completion compared to the total average

 # Conclusion
-Highest ticket volumes in 2021 were April, May August
+Highest ticket volumes in 2021 were April, May and August

 Data Privacy had the most ticket requests